ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       An algorithm that makes locally optimal choices at each step.

    growth rate
+      :to-term: order of growth :label: synonym
       :to-term: lower bound :label: type
       :to-term: upper bound :label: type
+      :to-term: linear growth rate :label: example
+      :to-term: quadratic growth rate :label: example
+      :to-term: exponential growth rate :label: example

+      The rate at which a function grows.
+      How quickly the function grows when its input grows.
+      Also called its `order of growth`.

+      A function :math:`f` has growth rate bounded by a function :math:`g` if the values of :math:`f` are eventually bounded by those of :math:`g` up to some constant factor.
+      Formally, there are constants :math:`n_0 \geq 0` and :math:`c > 0` such that :math:`f(n) \leq c g(n)` for all :math:`n \geq n_0`.
+      We then say that :math:`f` has growth rate less or equal that of :math:`g` and write :math:`f \in O(g)` (big-Oh notation).
+      This defines the preorder of growth rates.

+      In :term:`algorithm analysis`, we sometimes speak of the growth rate of an :term:`algorithm`.
-      In :term:`algorithm analysis`, the rate at which the cost of the :term:`algorithm` grows as the size of its input grows.
+      By that, we mean the :term:`growth rate` of the :term:`complexity` of the algorithm, the rate at which the cost of the :term:`algorithm` grows as the size of its input grows.
+      This is also called the :term:`asymptotic complexity` of that algorithm.

    guess-and-test
       A technique used when trying to determine the